 South Coast, Grenada

-Spread out amongst 10 acres of landscaped grounds, strategically positioned in Morne Rouge to maximize the ocean views and fabulous sunsets.
+Spread out amongst 10 acres of landscaped grounds, strategically positioned in Morne Rouge to maximise the ocean views and fabulous sunsets.
 A 10 minute drive from St. George’s Town and Point Salines Airport.

 10-hour international flight (1 stop) to Maurice Bishop International Airport.
 Laluna is a 15-minute drive from the airport.

 - 24/7 emergency assistance